In the beginning, there was Superman

 her.
 In Supergirl

-vol. 4 #1 (September, 1996), Matrix travelled to the town of Leesburg, and meld with a troubled girl
+vol. 4 #1 (September, 1996), Matrix traveled to the town of Leesburg, and melded with a troubled girl

 to her Pre Crisis

-Eventually, the "angel" aspect and the "Linda" aspect separated, with Linda having the powers on her own.
+Eventually, the "angel" aspect and the "Linda" aspect separated, with Linda keeping some powers of her own.
 This came at the same time that Supergirl was introduced in Superman: The Animated Series

-Supergirl showed up, her rocket somehow having detoured to the Post Crisis
+Supergirl whose rocket somehow detoured to the Post-Crisis

 Cir-El, who claimed to be Clark and Lois Lane